FEniCS/dolfinx/demo/pde/mesh-generation/python/documentation.rst

 	# Create empty Mesh
 	mesh = Mesh()

 We are now ready to make the geometries.
-We start with a polygon and define is by making a list of its vertices.
-We need a closed contour, so the last point is positioned at the same place as the first.
+We start with a polygon and define it by making a list of its vertices.
+We need a closed contour, so the first and the last element in the list is the same point.
 We represent the points with instances of :py:class:`Point <dolfin.cpp.mesh.Point>`.
 Since we want a 2D geometry we use the default value, 0, for z.

 .. code-block:: python